 It is important to ensure that your continuity of practice arrangement remains in place in accordance with the Continuity of practice policy.
 We recommend that you contact your nominated continuity of practice cover on a regular basis to ensure they are willing to provide this for you.
 You must inform AAT immediately of any changes to your continuity of practice arrangements.

-You must ensure you remain compliant with the Money Laundering Regulations 2007.
-This includes the requirement to have an anti money laundering (AML) supervisor in place for your firm.
+You must ensure you remain compliant with the Money Laundering Regulations in force.
+This includes the requirement to have an AML supervisor in place for your firm.
 You must inform AAT immediately of any changes to your AML supervisor.

 Professional indemnity insurance

-You must ensure that you continue to have professional indemnity insurance (PII) in place for your business in accordance with the Professional Indemnity Insurance policy (PDF).
+You must ensure that you continue to have professional indemnity insurance (PII) in place for your business in accordance with the PII policy (PDF).
 It is important to review your PII policy from time to time to ensure that it remains adequate.